awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 + Create user groups and configure your identity provider to choose the IAM role based on the user's authentication token \(recommended\)\.
 + Configure your identity provider to choose the IAM role based on one or more rules\.

 You configure these options using the **Edit identity pool** page of the Amazon Cognito console, as shown in the following screenshot\.
-For a walkthrough that includes fine\-grained access control, see [Tutorial: IAM master user and Amazon Cognito](fgac-walkthrough-iam.md)\.
+For a walkthrough that includes fine\-grained access control, see [Tutorial: Configure a domain with an IAM master user and Amazon Cognito authentication](fgac-walkthrough-iam.md)\.

 ![\[Role options for an authentication provider\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/cognito-roles.png)